Going Minimalist: Is it Toxic to Shop at Ikea?

 Going minimalist implies smart shopping

 Ultimately it all comes down to the degree of need you have, to buy something.
 If the degree is high, then you should consider the previous questions, to make sure you won’t buy something you will get tired of fast.
 In the case of a low degree, I’d say it’s preferable to wait and see if it grows on you.
 If it does, then ask yourself those questions to find out if it’s going to add value into your life.
-I called this idea smart shopping, because as a lot of people, I love to shop but I need to do it a little bit more responsibly.
+I called this idea smart shopping because like a lot of people, I love to shop but I need to do it a little bit more responsibly.
 I aim to buy only things that I like and that I need and discard the rest.
-I’m not anti consumerism, I only want to do it in a smarter way.
+I’m not anti-consumerism, I only want to do it in a smarter and more mindful way.

 You might also like